AdobeDocs/experience-manager-assets-essentials.en/help/integrate-assets-essentials-creative-cloud.md

 ---
-title: Assets Essentials user interface
+title: Integrate Assets Essentials with Creative Cloud applications
-description: Understand user interface of and navigation in Assets Essentials.
+description: Understand how to set up integration with Assets Essentials for Creative Cloud users.
 ---

 # Integrate Assets Essentials with Creative Cloud applications {#integrate-assets-essentials-creative-cloud-applications}